City Beach, WA

 Where is City Beach?

-City Beach is a suburb of Western Australia, Australia.
+City Beach is a suburb of Western Australia, Australia, in the Cambridge local government area.

 What is the population of City Beach?